 NYC is a wonderful city to visit in the fall.
-There is no shortage of seasonal activities in addition to all the good stuff NYC has to offer all year round!
+There is no shortage of seasonal activities besides all the good stuff NYC has to offer all year round!

 This guide highlights some of the many great things to do in NYC in the fall.